 Psoriasis is a chronic inflammatory disease of the immune system that causes excess skin cells to build upon the surface of your skin.
 Although there are many different forms of the condition, about 80% of psoriasis patients have the type known as plaque psoriasis, which causes red, raised patches of skin covered with silvery-white scales.
-At Indigo Dermatology in Tampa and Melbourne, Florida, dermatologist Dr. Sumeet Thareja provides effective management strategies for patients with psoriasis.
+At Indigo Dermatology in Melbourne, FL, Tampa, FL & Palm Bay, FL, our dermatologists provide effective management strategies for patients with psoriasis.
 To learn more, call or book your appointment online today.

 Psoriasis is the result an error in your immune system that prompts skin cells to grow too quickly.
 Rather than forming in a week, as usual, these new skin cells form in just a matter of days.
 These excess cells pile up on the surface of your skin and form patches; as skin cells continue to grow and accumulate, the patches become thicker and scalier.